-However, one of the most famous, sensationalized and romanticized periods of all history is the Golden Age of Piracy.
-This period of history has captivated the public's imagination since it began and has spawned countless books, movies and video games that glorify infamous pirates such as Bartholomew Roberts and Blackbeard and the approximately 2,500 to 10,000 active pirates in the fledgling West Indies as well as around the rest of the world.
+This period of history has captivated the public's imagination since it began and has spawned countless books, movies and video games that glorify infamous pirates such as Bartholomew Roberts and Blackbeard as well as all of the other famous pirates and privateers throughout history.

 The Pirate Rounders were a group of infamous pirates that chose to make the voyage around Africa and into the Indian Ocean known as the Pirate Round to loot the treasure ships of the East Indies.
 These pirates took more wealth than any other pirates in history and were well established at their pirate haven of Madagascar.